Mehmed Said Pasha

-Mehmed Said Pasha (محمد سعيد پاشا; 1838–1914), also known as Küçük Said Pasha (Küçük Sait Paşa; "Said Pasha the Younger") or Şapur Çelebi or in his youth as Mabeyn Başkâtibi Said Bey, was an Ottoman Turkish monarchist, senator, statesman and editor of the Turkish newspaper Cerîde-i Havâdis.
+Mehmed Said Pasha (محمد سعيد پاشا; 1838–1914), also known as Küçük Said Pasha, was an Ottoman Turkish monarchist, senator, statesman and editor of the Turkish newspaper Cerîde-i Havâdis.
 He served as grand vizier for nine years in total, seven times during the reign of Abdul Hamid II and twice during the Second Constitutional Monarchy.

+His epithet makes him "Said Pasha the Younger" to distinguish him from a contemporary statesman İngiliz Said Pasha, who was also known as Büyük Said Pasha, or "Said Pasha the Elder".
+Küçük Said was also known as Mabeyn Başkâtibi Said Bey in this youth.

 He was known for his opposition to the extension of foreign influence in the Ottoman Empire.
 He was among the statesmen who were disliked by the Committee of Union and Progress (CUP).
 However, in his last two grand vizierships, Said Pasha was supported by the CUP in the Chamber of Deputies, and his last grand vizierate ended in 1912 with a military memorandum against the Unionists.

 Early life

 Mehmed Said was born in Erzurum.
-His father was Ali Namık Efendi, a foreign minister.
+His father was Ali Namık Efendi, a foreign minister bureaucrat.
 According to his contemporary Petre Kharischirashvili, he was of Georgian descent.
 His education was in the madrasa, which started in Erzurum and continued in Istanbul.
 There he learned French.
 He joined the Kalemiye in Istanbul, and soon the petty civil service.